BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist areas like the Gaslamp Quarter at night.
-While generally safe, petty theft can occur.
-Keep valuables secure and avoid leaving them unattended on the beach.
+Be aware of your surroundings, especially in tourist-heavy areas like the Gaslamp Quarter at night.
+While San Diego is generally safe, petty theft can occur.
+Keep your valuables secure and avoid leaving them unattended on the beach or in your car.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)